Mustafanaji0413/webster00/README.md

 <strong> <h3> Code Institue Tutors </h3></strong>

 - Course Tutors
-- - The tutors at code institute has been a major help, guiding me through torubles and always beeing there to ask sometimes silly questions with a great attitude.
-Without them i would have had a much more difficult time.
+- - The tutors at code institute have been a major help, guiding me through troubles and always being there to ask sometimes silly questions with a great attitude.
+Without them, I would have had a much more difficult time.
 Thank you!

 Finally thank you for viewing this project.
-I hope whoever you are, that you are in good health and doing well.
+I hope whoever you are, you are in good health and doing well.
 God Bless!